Representations having vectors fixed by a Levi subgroup: Type

 We also have the following (closely related) classical branching rule, on which we will rely in the sequel. \begin{proposition}[Branching rule with Young tableaux] Let $\Theta \subset \Pi$ be a set of simple roots of $\lie{g} = \lie{sl}_n(\CC)$, and let $\lambda \in P \cap \lie{h}^+$ be a dominant integral weight.
 Then we have

 where $\mathcal{T}$ runs over all reduced $\Theta$-dominant semistandard Young tableaux of order~$n$ and of $\lie{sl}_n$-shape $\lambda$. \end{proposition} This is stated in this form in \cite[Theorem~2.2.(b)]{Lit90}, and can be deduced from Littelmann's more general branching rule (\cite[Restriction Rule]{Lit95}, restated here as Proposition~\ref{Vl_in_terms_of_paths}) by using the $\lie{sl}_n$-analog of Proposition~\ref{BCD_path_model_description} (that links Littelmann paths with Young tableaux).
-It was however certainly known before Littelmann; see~\cite{McDo}.
+It was however certainly known before Littelmann, as one of the multiple avatars of the Littlewood-Richardson rule; see~\cite{McDo}.

 Now of course $V_\lambda^{\lie{l}}$ is obtained by selecting, in this decomposition, the summands isomorphic to the trivial representation, \ie such that $\nu(\mathcal{T}) = 0$.
 So we obtain a criterion for the nontriviality of~$V_\lambda^{\lie{l}}$, namely Corollary~\ref{characterization_for_sln} below.
 We will however start by introducing one more definition and a couple of remarks, so as to state this criterion in a purely combinatorial way.